spences10/scottspence.com/copy/uses.md

 ### Desktop apps

 - For gif capture I'm currently evaluating Snagit.
-- For installing any apps I use [Chocolatey].
+- For installing any apps I use [Winget].

 <!-- Links -->